 Early Life

 Rodolphe Saadé was born on March 3, 1970, in Beirut, Lebanon.
 He is the son of Jacques Saadé, the founder of CMA CGM.
-Saadé's mother, Naila Saadé, is the sister of Farid Salem, who co-founded CMA CGM.
-He studied business at Concordia University in Montreal, graduating with a degree in Commerce and Marketing.
-Before joining his father's company, he founded a water dispenser company, Dynamic Concept, giving him initial experience in international trade in Lebanon and Syria.
+His family relocated to Marseille, France, in 1978 due to the Lebanese Civil War.
+He received a Bachelor of Commerce degree in business and marketing from Concordia University in Montreal in 1994.
+Before joining CMA CGM, he founded a water dispenser company, Dynamic Concept, gaining his first international trade experience in Lebanon and Syria.

 Rise to Success